scala-phase/scala-orms/ScalaQuery/preso/sq.md

 # Schema, redux

-Our schema, again (in SQLite-speak):
+Part of our schema (in SQLite-speak):

     CREATE TABLE author (
       id             INTEGER PRIMARY KEY,